Terms to Know

 Central Processing System (CPS): The computer system to which the student's need analysis data is electronically transmitted by the FAFSA processor.
 The Central Processing System performs database matches, calculates the student's official Expected Family Contribution (EFC), and prints out the Student Aid Report (SAR).

 Commuter Student: A student who does not live on campus; typically, "commuter" refers to a student living at home with parents, but can also mean any student who lives off-campus.

 Concurrent Enrollment: A student who is registered for credit at two colleges during the same period is considered concurrently enrolled.
 Generally, students attending GVSU are only eligible to receive aid for credits enrolled at GVSU.
 However, we have made arrangements with specified colleges to allow concurrent enrollment.
 You will need to complete a Concurrent Enrollment form, which will allow you to receive aid at GVSU and include the credits from both institutions when determining aid eligibility.
 Keep in mind, students are not eligible to receive aid at two institutions during the same period.

 Consolidation Loan: A loan made to enable a borrower with different types of loans to obtain a single loan with one interest rate and one repayment schedule.
 Federal Perkins, Federal Stafford (subsidized and unsubsidized), Direct Subsidized and Direct Unsubsidized, Health Education Assistance Loans (HEAL), Health Professions Student Loans, and Loans for Disadvantaged Students may be combined for purposes of consolidation, subject to certain eligibility requirements.
 A consolidation loan pays off the existing loans; the borrower then repays the consolidated loan.

-Cost of Attendance (COA): Generally, this includes the tuition and fees normally assessed to a student, together with the institution's estimate of the cost of housing and dining, transportation and commuting costs, books and supplies, and miscellaneous personal expenses.
+Cost of Attendance (COA): Generally, this includes the tuition and fees normally assessed to a student, together with the institution's estimate of the cost of housing and food, transportation and commuting costs, books and supplies, and miscellaneous personal expenses.
 In addition, student loan fees, dependent care, reasonable costs for a study abroad or cooperative education program, and/or costs related to a disability may be included, when appropriate.
 Also referred to as "cost of education" or "budget."

 Credit (or Credit Hour): The unit of measurement some institutions give for fulfilling course requirements.